 If you find your reading speed is hampering your Japanese learning progress, then you can use subtitled videos as speed drills.

 Choose a video that’s only a few minutes long, turn on subtitles, mute the video and read along as it plays.
 The goal is to challenge yourself while avoiding videos that are so fast you can’t catch anything meaningful.
 When reading subtitles on muted videos, if it helps, toggle the speed settings where possible to find a pace that matches your comprehension level.

 It’s better to avoid pausing or re-starting the video, as this defeats the purpose of the speed drill exercise.
-You’ll probably miss some parts, don’t worry.
+You’ll probably miss some parts, but don’t worry.
 Just catch as much as you can and make quick notes of key words or meaning as soon as you finish.

 After the first reading, try to go through again and see if you can catch any extra information.

 Finally, turn on the sound with the subtitles and read along with the audio to assess your comprehension.
 Pause and check any parts you don’t understand by this point with a dictionary, or English subtitles if available.